Mapping target attributes to source columns

 BMC_BaseElementclass.
 This simplifies your reconciliation setup by allowing multiple classes to inherit identification rules from the

 BMC_BaseElementclass.
-For the sample scenario shown in Organization of the computer and disk drive database tables, you would define a source key that relates a drive ID in the Disk drive ID column of the CalbroDiskDrive table with the
+For example, you could define a source key that relates a drive ID in the Disk drive ID column of the CalbroDiskDrive table with the

 CalbroIntegrationIDattribute in the

 - If you select more than one key in CMDBOutput and CMDBLookUp plug-in then make sure that the data in source does not contain comma or update will not happen correctly.

 When selecting the Delta option in the wizard, we recommend that you select the Delta=Yes mode when you first create the job so that the job can be run in both delta and full modes in the future.
 If you specify Delta=No (that is, select full mode), the transformation that is designed will require significant manual changes in Atrium Integrator Spoon to make it delta enabled.

 Typically, you use a Response field when a value is generated at the time a target record is created or modified and you want that value stored in the source record.
 For example, you might need to store the ID number of the target record just created, or you might want to update a time stamp in the source data, indicating the time that a transfer took place.